Investors building in the US.

 Frankfurt and Munich.
 The German Mittelstand-adjacent and industrial-family corridor combines holding-line discretion with operating-brand-forward commercial culture.
 The US-facing rebuild is usually focused on translating Mittelstand operating depth and German industrial-family governance into US-legible form for the US co-investor and US institutional partner.
 See the Frankfurt family-offices sub and the Munich family-offices sub.

 Paris.
 The French family-office corridor sits between London commercial visibility and Geneva private-banking discretion in a heritage-led, art-anchored, philanthropy-honest register of its own.
-The US-facing rebuild is usually focused on translating the heritage frame into US-legible commercial governance without hollowing out the home reading.
+The US-facing rebuild is usually focused on translating the heritage frame into US-legible commercial governance without hollowing out the home evaluation.
 See the Paris family-offices sub.

 Madrid.
 The Spanish family-office corridor is the most LatAm-exposed European FO population.
-The US-facing rebuild has to surface the Spain-to-LatAm-to-US capital corridor as commercial reach rather than allow it to read as geographic concentration risk.
+The US-facing rebuild has to surface the Spain-to-LatAm-to-US capital corridor as commercial reach rather than allow it to land as geographic concentration risk.
 See the Madrid family-offices sub.

 London.
 The London single-family-office corridor operates closer to the US line than any other European corridor, with the holding-brand presence more frequently visible in institutional context.
 The US-facing rebuild typically focuses on the US thesis, the US sectors, and the US-side authorised representation.
 See the London family-offices sub.